 Start Line Day 1!

-I have to say the same thanks for Sunday, when my good friend Cathy Quilter joined me for about the same distance of 10-11 miles.
-Thanks Cathy, it was as always great fun running with you!!
+I have to say the same thanks for Sunday when my good friend Cathy Quilter joined me for about the same distance of 10-11 miles.
+Thanks, Cathy, it was always great fun running with you!!

 On both days I played a game of tag with another great running friend, Theresa Grimes.
-Theresa and myself would pass each other on several occasions on the laps and were always encouraging each other until we met again.
-Thanks Theresa, big hug!
+Theresa and I would pass each other on several occasions on the laps and were always encouraging each other until we met again.
+Thanks, Theresa, big hug!